parisbutterfield/restswitchmate/README.md

 Install docker-compose

+Install git and clone this repo:
-Clone this repo `sudo apt-get install git && git clone https://github.com/parisbutterfield/restswitchmate.git`
+`sudo apt-get install git && git clone https://github.com/parisbutterfield/restswitchmate.git`

 Run `"docker-compose build"`

 Run `"docker-compose start"`

 Three services are created in the docker-compose file.
 StatusServer, AuthServer, and SwitchServer.
+Each service has it's own bluetooth hardware attached to it.
+This prevents [problems](https://github.com/IanHarvey/bluepy/issues/57) with multiple connections on the same hardware.

 #### StatusServer
 is responsible for getting the status of your Switchmate(s).
 It runs every few seconds and stores the status of all devices to a SQLite3 database.